Vezo people: Fady

 The community life of the Vezo, as elsewhere in Madagascar, is guided by numerous fady (taboos).
 During the course of the life of a Vezo man, he is exposed to the danger of catching hanimboky, a very unpleasant disease that only affects men.
-The sickness literally means swollen/full with food, which makes it considered thus a male pregnancy.
-A man sick with hanimboky is unable to go the bathroom and this causes his stomach to swell up until it resembles the belly of a pregnant woman.
+The name literally means 'swollen/full with food', which makes it considered thus a male pregnancy.
+A man sick with hanimboky is constipated and this causes his stomach to swell up until it resembles the belly of a pregnant woman.
 The illness is caused by food that the male kin of a sexually active woman accepted and ate from her.
 The food is said to be dirty, for it is assumed that the woman had acquired it with 'tangy', the presents her lover gives her for having sex with him.
 When a man accepts food from one of his female kin, it is therefore as if he were receiving food from the woman's lover; if a man accepted such food, he would be put in a very inferior position.
 In essence, they are treated as if they were women by their daughter's or sister's lover.

-It is also fady to spill the turtle's blood on the sand.